 We’d like to offer a big congratulations to the first group of Courserians to earn a Verified Certificate!
-We recently awarded more than 700 Verified Certificate for students in Nutrition for Health Promotion and Disease Prevention from UCSF and over 200 for each of the following courses: Introduction to Genetics and Evolution from Duke University and Microeconomics Principles from University of Illinois.
+We recently awarded over 200 verified certificates for each of the following courses: Introduction to Genetics and Evolution from Duke University and Microeconomics Principles from University of Illinois.
 Other courses with students recently earning Verified Certificates include Calculus: Single Variable from University of Pennsylvania, Algebra and Precalculus from UCI and Bioelectricity from Duke University.
 Congratulations from all of us to you!

 [Jacob Lyles and Leith Abdulla with their Verified Certificates, beaming!]

 Since launching Signature Track, we’ve received lots of questions from Courserians around the world.
 In the following Q&A, our Certificates team shares some insights about the program and students who participated— and hopefully answers some of your questions about Verified Certificates.

 [Coursera’s Certificates Team, saying hello!]

 Coursera Verified Certificates are a currency for your lifelong learning achievements.
 With a Verified Certificate, you receive official recognition from a world renowned university after successfully completing a course on Coursera through Signature Track.